Do I have to purchase/wear the cap and gown from Jostens?

 If I haven’t finished all of my classes will I be able to receive the honors tassel for the ceremony?

 Honors at the ceremony are determined by the GPA of courses completed before the ceremony.
-If a graduate received the gold tassel for honors, it does not officially mean that honors are awarded.
+If a graduate received the silver tassel for honors, it does not officially mean that honors are awarded.
 Official honors will be determined by the GPA when all coursework for the degree has been completed.

 How are honors indicated for the ceremony?